 If you’re looking for a proven, non-invasive way for back pain relief, Southeastern’s team of experienced back pain chiropractors can help.
 We treat patients like you every single day.
 All it takes is one visit to discover for yourself the benefits of chiropractic care.

-Stop living in pain; call Southeastern Healthcare today at 910-202-4341 to schedule an appointment with one of our experienced and caring Wilmington NC back pain chiropractor.
+Stop living in pain; call Southeastern Healthcare today to schedule an appointment with one of our experienced and caring Wilmington NC back pain chiropractor.
 We are here for you.
 With six locations throughout the Wilmington area, we have an office conveniently close to you.